Transfer operators and topological field theory: Introduction

 The main results of the paper are as follows.
 First, it provides a firm evidence that the spontaneous breakdown of topological supersymmetry is the field-theoretic essence and stochastic generalization of the concept of deterministic dynamical chaos.
 Second, it demonstrates that due to the unconditional existence of topological supersymmetry, the sharp trace and sharp determinant of the generalized transfer operator of the DS theory are subject to the supersymmetric trivialization.
-Third, it proves that Witten index of SDE's with closed phase spaces equals the Euler characteristic of the phase space for any smooth enough flow vector field, noise temperature, and noise metric.
+Third, it proves that Witten index of SDEs with closed phase spaces equals the Euler characteristic of the phase space for any smooth enough flow vector fields, noise temperatures, and noise metrics.
 In addition, it is demonstrated how the butterfly effect follows from the topological supersymmetry breaking picture of chaotic dynamics, and an unambiguous resolution of the Ito-Stratonovich dilemma is presented.